 The green marble available in the region comes in various tones and the tonality differs slightly from one region to another.
 Basically it can be divided into two types:

-1) one being dark plain green
+1) one being dark plain green with flower structure

 2) the other having a green base with white veins.